-- (1) 1On grids with two or more participating vehicle classes (mixed-grid) or driver classes, the qualifying session is split into a number of sections based on participating classes.
-2 The amount of sections must be announced in the race-direction channel on the discord before a race. - (2) Leaving the pitlane or starting a lap in a vehicle class that is not allowed on the track during a section is strictly prohibited and can lead to disqualification under the discretion of the race directors. - (3) 1 After a section ends, all eligible drivers on a hotlap have the right to finish it.
-2 Afterwards, they are required to pull off the racing line and return to the garage. - (4) All provisions under this article may also apply to grids consisting of the same vehicle class if they are assigned to different classes.
+- (1) 1 On grids with two or more participating vehicle or driver classes, the qualifying session may be split into a number of sections based on participating classes.
+2 The sections are announced ahead of each race. - (2) Leaving the pitlane or starting a lap in a class that is not allowed on track during a section is strictly prohibited and can lead to disqualification under the discretion of the race directors. - (3) 1 After a section ends, all drivers on a hotlap may finish it.
+2 Afterwards, they are required to pull off the racing line and return to the garage.